-When as a child (I admit it even as an adult) I happened to enter a room without then closing the door, they will have told me a thousand times: "by chance you have a tail"?
+When as a child (I admit it even as an adult) I happened to enter a room without then closing the door, they will have told me a thousand times: "by chance you have a queue"?
 Now, assuming that I think it means "by any chance do you have a bunch of people following you?" and therefore it has nothing to do with the subject of the post, I just wanted to show you my first reaction to the news.

 Why let's face it: who among us would not want to have a robotic tail able to improve our balance and agility?
 Come on.